Skip to content

 SwarmManager requires a SwarmVisualManager component on the same GameObject — the context menu setup handles this automatically.

 The inspector has a Simple / Advanced mode toggle at the top.
 Simple hides the target-selection tuning knobs and shows a summary hint instead.
-Switch to Advanced when you need to change retargeting behavior or when you need the surface-flow fields that are hidden by default.
+Switch to Advanced to reach those knobs and the extra debug options.

 Core — Setup

-Start here — most projects only need these three
+Start here — most projects only need these two

 Settings